JakubOchnik/MPL-Log-Analyzer/README.md

 A command-line C++ program which can be used for filtering MPL logs (present on ADVA FSP 3000/FSP 150 networking solutions).
 ## Working
 - AND/OR concatenation mode
-- Equals and contains conditions (with negations)
+- 'Equals', 'contains', 'greater' and 'less' conditions (with different modifiers)
 - Support for filtering strings, integers and POSIX time
 ## To do in the future:
 - Grouping condition modes
 - Error handling
-- Support for other conditions, such as greater, less etc.
 - Sorting algorithms
 - Faster I/O (reading the file)
 ## How to use it?